BunnyHAWPer/swapify/API_DOCS.md

 `external_count` (how many OFF products were merged) and each product carries a `source` (`"database"` or `"openfoodfacts"`).

+**Depth — July 28.** Category browsing used to borrow the 20-hit name-search default, so a category page was our own rows plus a token 20 no matter how much OFF had.
+It now pulls up to `SWAPIFY_CATEGORY_EXTERNAL_LIMIT` products (default **200**, max 1000) — one Search-a-licious request covers 250 hits, and higher limits page in parallel.
+Pages are cached for `SWAPIFY_CATEGORY_EXTERNAL_TTL` (default 30 min) in their own cache, so only the first visitor per category pays the ~1–3 s fetch.
+`other` is the taxonomy's "no known peers" bucket, not a real category, so it stays DB-only (and now correctly returns rows whose `category` is empty).

 ```bash
 curl "http://127.0.0.1:8000/products/by-category/protein_bar?limit=2"
 ```